open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ## Exemplar

+Exemplars are example data points for aggregated data.
+They provide specific context to otherwise general aggregations.
+Exemplars allow correlation between aggregated metric data and the original API calls where measurements are recorded.
+Exemplars work for trace-metric correlation across any metric, not just those that can also be derived from `Span`s.

 An [Exemplar](./datamodel.md#exemplars) is a recorded [Measurement](./api.md#measurement) that exposes the following pieces of
 information:

-- The `value` that was recorded.
+- The `value` that was recorded at API call time.
-- The `time` the `Measurement` was seen.
+- The `time` the `Measurement` was sent to the API.
 - The set of [Attributes](../common/common.md#attributes) associated with the `Measurement` not already included in a metric data point.
+  **Note: Views may aggregate away `Attributes`, which is where this is used.**
-- The associated [trace id and span id](../trace/api.md#retrieving-the-traceid-and-spanid) of the active [Span within Context](../trace/api.md#determining-the-parent-span-from-a-context) of the `Measurement`.
+- The associated [trace id and span id](../trace/api.md#retrieving-the-traceid-and-spanid) of the active [Span within Context](../trace/api.md#determining-the-parent-span-from-a-context) of the `Measurement` at API call time.

-A Metric SDK MUST provide a mechanism to sample `Exemplar`s from measurements.
+A Metric SDK MUST provide a mechanism to sample `Exemplar`s from measurements via the `ExemplarFilter` and `ExemplarReservoir` hooks.

 A Metric SDK MUST allow `Exemplar` sampling to be disabled.
 In this instance the SDK SHOULD not have overhead related to exemplar sampling.

 A Metric SDK MUST sample `Exemplar`s only from measurements within the context of a sampled trace BY DEFAULT.

-A Metric SDK MUST allow exemplar sampling to leverage the configuration of a metric aggregation.
+A Metric SDK MUST allow exemplar sampling to leverage the configuration of metric aggregation.
 For example, Exemplar sampling of histograms should be able to leverage bucket boundaries.

 A Metric SDK SHOULD provide extensible hooks for Exemplar sampling, specifically:

-- `ExemplarFilter`: filter which measurements can become exemplars
+- `ExemplarFilter`: filter which measurements can become exemplars.
-- `ExemplarReservoir`: determine how to store exemplars.
+- `ExemplarReservoir`: storage and sampling of exemplars.

 ### ExemplarFilter